Pelvic Heaviness or Bulging? Understanding Pelvic Organ Prolapse

 Some of the most common contributing factors include:

-Pregnancy and vaginal childbirth (especially forceps, long labours, or large babies)
+Pregnancy and vaginal childbirth (especially forceps, long labour, or large babies)

 Chronic straining (e.g., from constipation or heavy lifting)